 The decoder operates with a frequency of 18.75KHz and is therefore well suited for DC and especially for Bell armature motors (e.g. Faulhaber, Maxon, Escap) up to a maximum power load of 1A.
 Short burst start up currents are tolerated.

-Motor characteristics can be controlled either by setting the minimum, maximum and middle speeds.
+Motor characteristics can be controlled either by setting the minimum, maximum and middle speeds or via various CV's for individual speed steps.

 Load regulation can be control via regulation parameters to a variety of individual motors.